OMCHOKSI108/WEBSOCKET-ATTACK-AND-DETECTION/README.md

 ---

 ## Features
-- Simulate various DoS/DDoS attacks with GUI interfaces using `tkinter`.
+- Simulate DoS, DDoS, and WebSocket-based attacks with GUI interfaces using `tkinter`.
-- Analyze attack packets from CSV files with detailed detection and impact assessment.
+- Capture and analyze attack packets (including WebSocket traffic) using Wireshark and CSV exports.
+- Detect and assess attack patterns with a custom analysis tool.
-- Multi-threaded attack implementations for realistic simulation.
+- Multi-threaded implementations for realistic attack simulation.
 - Cross-platform support (Ubuntu natively, Windows via WSL for `syn_udp.py`).

 ---